+- Test your new “friend”.
 If somebody asks you to go somewhere with them, test them out by suggesting another good place you know about.
 If they insist on theirs, you know it’s a scam.

-Never eat or drink without knowing the price first.
+- Never eat or drink without knowing the price first.
 Variations of this scam include KTVs, bars and other places where they get you to drink and only later show you the crazy-high bill.
 Once you’ve consumed their product, you’re stuck.

-Finally, don’t be afraid to say NO. It may feel rude to you, especially as this art students looks at you with pleading eyes, but you don’t have to buy anything.
+- Finally, don’t be afraid to say NO. It may feel rude to you, especially as this art students looks at you with pleading eyes, but you don’t have to buy anything.
 Same with food and drink.
 Even if they put it on the table you don’t have to eat or drink it.
 As they used to teach me in school, “just say no”.

-Scam #5 Price Gouging Scams
+Scam #5: China’s Price Gouging Scams

 Finally, I’m going to mention the price gouging scams in China even though most of it’s already been covered in the scams above.

-How Price Gouging Works
+How Price Gouging in China Works

 Because haggling is part of business here, shop owners are used to pricing high with the understanding that they’ll discount.
 This mentality kicks into overdrive when they see a foreign face, often quoting 5-10x’s the usual cost.